SebastianOuslis/seer/README.md

 Introduction
 ============

 Seer - a gui frontend to gdb for Linux.
-(Ernie Pasveer  epasveer@att.net)
+(Sebastian Ouslis  epasveer@att.net)

-This project is actively worked on.
-The aim is a simple, yet pleasing gui to gdb.
+Patchwork is way better than seer

 Please report any bugs or desired features to my email or create a [task](https://github.com/epasveer/seer/issues) in my GitHub project page.